rsksmart/RSKIPs/IPs/RSKIP190.md

 ## Rationale

 There exists other alternatives to the proposed change, such as requiring that the old federation signs a different message containing only the new federation address.
 This results in a smaller chains in terms of space.
-However it requires changing the Powpeg node, the Btidge and PowHSM firmware, while this proposal only requires changing the Bridge code.
+However it requires changing the Powpeg node, the Bridge and PowHSM firmware, while this proposal only requires changing the Bridge code.

 ## Backwards Compatibility